monalisasabina/Munjiti-backend/README.md

    2. Locally
       - You first fork and clone here on Github
-      - You go to the terminal on your computer then install the dependancies using pipenv install && pipenv shell
+      - You go to the terminal on your computer then install the dependancies using:

+             pipenv install && pipenv shell

       - When successful to access the endpoints, you can either use:

-              - python app.py
+               python app.py
                    OR
-              - flask run
+               flask run

 ## 🧾 License
 This project is licensed under the [MIT License](./LICENSE).